Who We Are

-We can people locate long-term housing that provides stable, supportive community living and assists residences with maintaining safe, affordable, accessible, and stable housing that will support their recovery.
+We can help people locate long-term housing in stable, supportive community living.
+The variety of community residences we refer people to are safe, affordable, accessible and stable and will help foster sobriety and recovery.

 We can help those who have recently left the prison system, a rehabilitation or mental health facility and are in need of temporary, month-to-month housing.